ArkaJU/Real-Time-Recurrent-Learning/README.md

 This project utilizes a class of discrete-time Recurrent Neural Networks(RNNs) known as Real Time Recurrent Networks(RTRNs) to obtain the desired response of a dynamic control system.
-The system considered is a Multi Input Multi Output(MIMO) system.
+The  system considered is a model of an autonomous helicopter.

 ## Dependencies: